 - Keeping records of your program progress.

 - Submitting appropriate Forms for fulfilling course, program, and licensure requirements.

 - Contacting the Associate Dean if you notice discrepancies in your program evaluation and/or need your program updated.

 - Noting information about contextual education requirements sent out by email from the Contextual Education Office.

-- Making an appointment with Dr Leslie Veen, Director of Contextual Education, to discuss contextual education requirements of your program, including enrollment; placement; and questions, issues, or concerns that arise while in placement.
+- Making an appointment with Pr.
+Katy Grindberg, Director of Contextual Education, to discuss contextual education requirements of your program, including enrollment; placement; and questions, issues, or concerns that arise while in placement.

-- Updating your advisor about what Dr Veen advises regarding contextual education requirements after you have checked in with Dr Veen.
+- Updating your advisor about what Pr.
+Katy advises regarding contextual education requirements after you have checked in with her.

 SEEKING ADVISING RECOMMENDATIONS

 - Attending the semesterly Registration Hub information sessions in preparation for registration or any other registration information session offered;

 - Making an appointment and meeting with your advisor at least once each semester for program review, program planning, and registration.